grokify/go-salesforce/README.md

 * `sobjects` provides basic structs for Salesforce.
 * `workbench` provies a basic XML reader for https://workbench.developerforce.com

+For OAuth 2.0 helpers for the Salesforce API, see [`oauth2more/salesforce`](https://github.com/grokify/oauth2more/tree/master/salesforce).

 ## Reference Files

 ### Entity Prefixes